Customer support routing

 When to use a customer support routing workflow

-It is less useful when support is very low-volume or when almost every issue is handled manually anyway.
-The value of routing increases when different ticket types need clearly different tools, policies, or levels of authority.
+The value of routing increases when different ticket types need clearly different tools, policies, or escalation rules.

 Core workflow stages